 It’s our last day in Tokyo.
-Without any tours scheduled, we have our own agenda.
 We take the train from Shinjuku-Okubu Station to Harajuku, the cutest place in Tokyo.
-We hope to eat breakfast surrounded by Hello Kitty and Line Friends at one of the many adorable cafes on Takeshita Street.
+We hope to eat breakfast surrounded by Hello Kitty and Line Friends at one of the many adorable cafés on Takeshita Street.
 Exiting Harajuku Station, we pass boulevards of high end stores.
-On a corner, an escalator ascends into the reflective, disco ball like entrance of Tokyu Plaza.
+On a corner, an escalator ascends into the reflective, disco ball entrance of Tokyu Plaza.

-After walking a couple more blocks, we see a giant silver arch decorated in flowers and friendly balloons welcoming us to Takeshita Street.
+After walking a couple more blocks, we see a giant silver arch decorated in flowers and balloons welcoming us to Takeshita Street.
 We enter the pink, cartoon, cotton candy scented wonderland.
 Animated characters and bubbly writing adorn the colorful buildings.
 At 9:30am, we are surprised to be the only visitors.
 Passing empty windows and closed doors, we see a sign announcing: OPEN 11:00am.
-Still searching for an open café, we see a cartoon sign of a teacup holding a tiny kitty and a fluffy, yellow puppy in a beret for Pompompurin Café.

-We walk up the stairs to a yellow and white striped café and see an adorable sign announcing opening hours of 11:00am.
-Saddened, we continue our search for breakfast.
-Nearing the end of the street, suddenly the aroma of fresh baked waffles fills the air.

-Finishing breakfast, we walk outside of the café to a bustling street of open cafes and boutiques selling clothes, makeup, French fries, ice cream, shoes, frilly lingerie, backpacks, and costumes.
-It’s only 11:10am.
+Finishing breakfast, we walk outside at 11:10am to a bustling street of open cafés and boutiques selling clothes, makeup, French fries, ice cream, shoes, frilly lingerie, backpacks, and costumes.
 We pass Owl Café, Cat Café Mocha, Totti Candy Factory Shop selling the world’s largest cotton candy, stores dedicated entirely to items decorated with adorable characters, and carts selling over one hundred varieties of crepes on every street corner.
 Teenagers showing off their unique fashions crowd the street.
-We walk slowly, browsing the boutiques, and enjoying a perfect prerequisite to our next stop, Kawaii Monster Café, literally translating to Cute Monster Café.
+We walk slowly, browsing the boutiques, and enjoying a perfect prerequisite to our next stop, Kawaii Monster Café, translating to Cute Monster Café.

 We haven’t walked far when we see a sign directing visitors to the third floor of a nearby building.
 Exiting the elevator, we step into Choppy’s pink and purple lair.
 Choppy is a fuzzy, purple, one horned monster representing the crazy Harajuku culture taking over Japan.
 It gobbles up everything in sight.